 Woodstock lasted three days.
 The freedom shared by the young celebrants of Aquarius remains an icon of peace and love to millions of young people.
 I was washing dishes at a hotel outside Boston that weekend.
 I bought the record and watched the movie.
 No number of joints can transport my body to the past glory of Max Yasgur's farm.

-“I’m blind, but I know there’s more than five of you motherfuckers out there.”
-The sax player shouted into the microphone with a tenor, flute, and clarinet draped around his neck.
+“I’m blind, but I know there’s more than five of you motherfuckers out there,” the sax player shouted into the microphone with a tenor, flute, and clarinet draped around his neck.
 The long-hairs cheered his bravado and he rewarded their applause with a 17-minute long version of THREE BLIND MICE.
-More than ten thousand of us leapt to our feet to give the jazz legend a standing ovation.
+After a last blast on the sax more than ten thousand of us leapt to our feet to give the jazz legend a standing ovation.

 So I missed Woodstock, the Red Sox-Reds 6th World Series game in 1975, and the opening of Studio 54.
 No human can be everywhere and after 40 the drive to see and be seen gave way to the comfort of sitting in a bar with a cold beer in my hand.

 40 would become 50 and 50 would run into 60.

 I was a nobody in danger of becoming even more anonymous to others and even myself.

 Something had to change and in 1991 I quit my job selling diamonds on 47th Street and bought a round-the-world ticket.
 I dropped my name of birth in Bali to become Pascha Ray, explorer of bars in the Far East.
 Beer and gin were my poison.
 I recounted tales of CBGBs to backpackers.
 The 20 year-olds thought of me as a legend or a liar.
 The choice depended on my sobriety.

 By the time I turned 50, my body was exhausted by the annual circumnavigation of the globe and my wanderings marooned me in Pattaya, the Last Babylon on Earth.